- Invitational Information

 The rating of matches and private tournaments will not be included in the Invitational Rating calculations (see definitions in Section 6).
 Only established US Chess ratings will be used for invitational purposes.
 Provisional ratings will not be used.
 Players found to be inappropriately manipulating their results may face sanctions, including ineligibility for invitations for US Chess Invitational events.

 a.
-For the U.S. Championship and US Women’s Championship the US Chess rating list will be used, with adjustments as noted below.
+For the U.S. Championship, U.S. Women’s Championship and the U.S. Senior Championship the US Chess rating list will be used, with adjustments as noted below.

 b.
 For the World Olympiad, World Team and World Senior Team, the invitational rating list formula will consist of 1/3 of the US Chess Rating, 1/3 of the FIDE rating, and 1/3 of the combined US Chess/FIDE peak official published ratings over the 12 months preceding the cut-off rating lists, with adjustments as noted in Section 5 below.